Freelance Isn’t Free Act Took Effect May 15, 2017

 Among those tests, the level to which a worker has control over their work, the risk a worker takes, and the degree of control and employer exercises over the worker.

 Parties included under Freelancer Act

-Freelancers can come from all different industries, but are most common in certain artistic and skilled industries.
+Freelancers can come from all different industries but are most common in certain artistic and skilled industries.
 Common industries include graphic and web design, film, video, media, photography and other creative pursuits.
-It also include home design and contracting.
+It also includes home design and contracting.

 The law can include, with specific circumstances, to workers in home care, day care, cleaning, maintenance, and construction.
 Under the Act, freelancers can be “any natural person or any organization composed of no more than one natural person, whether or not incorporated or employing a trade name.”

 The Act covers all freelancers in New York City, but could also apply to work done outside of NYC depending on if some work was done in the city, if the worker was hired or retained in NYC, or if the hiring company is based in NYC.

 Hiring parties, not employers are held accountable under the act.
 This means that individuals, families, and organizations who hire freelancers in NYC fall under the act.

 There are few exceptions under the Act.
 Exceptions include certain sales representatives, attorneys, and licensed medical professionals.

 The other exception includes freelance businesses with more than 1 employee.